tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/4.2_sample_front_end_code_walkthrough/README.md

       });
 ```

-Once the response is received, the `auth_key` will be saved to local cache.
-This auth_key is very important, we will need to attach this key everytime in future request to the backend, so that the backend will know the user has been logged in.
-If the auth_key either missing or expired, the user will be requested to login again.
-This is usually called "session time out" in web2 world.
+Once the response is received, the `auth_key` will be saved to the local cache.
+This auth_key is very important, we'll need to attach this key everytime to future requests to the backend, so that the backend will know the user has been logged in.
+If the auth_key is either missing or expired, the user will be requested to login again.
+This is usually called "session time out" in the web2 world.

 ## Query account balance
-Query account balance code located in `src/layer2/user.js`
+Query account balance code is located in `src/layer2/user.js`

 ```
 async query_balance(self, target = null, target_tapp = null,) {
     const session_key = F.checkLogin(self);